CodyCardinal/BrainGains/README.md

 ## Newish Features and Bugfixes

 - Questions added to create page
-- Cleaned up create route.
+- Cleaned up create routes.

 ## Possible Features List/To Do

-- Get functions for creation out of the /create route itself.
 - move either routes or crud functions into their own library for reuse.
 - Controls for number of questions per topic asked per day
 - Markdown support for questions and answers